-Step 7: Is the Journal Open Access?
+Step 6: Is the Journal Open Access?

-- Open access info can be found either on the "About the journal page" OR in the author instructions, so be sure to check both places. - Open access means that the articles in the journal will be available to read, download, and reuse per license terms of the journal. - Although open access may require fees, it has been suggested that the greater accessibility resulting from open access leads to higher citation counts. - Many advocates also support the basic principle of open access, as it allows people the ability to read papers on medical topics without having to pay money.
+- Open access means that the articles in the journal will be available to read, download, and reuse per license terms of the journal. - Although open access may require fees, it has been suggested that the greater accessibility resulting from open access leads to higher citation counts. - Many advocates also support the basic principle of open access, as it allows people the ability to read papers on medical topics without having to pay money.